 Founder & Treasurer – Oliver Zornow

 Oliver Zornow founded the Caneille Regional Development Fund in 2006.
 As a response to his senior research project at Valley New School, Oliver organized friends and family around the cause of providing opportunity through education in the rural region of Haiti he visited in February 2006.
 Since this time, Oliver has led the organization as President from its inception through 2014 and has led group working trips to the region – facilitating a community dialogue and addressing any operational challenges.
 In 2014, Oliver was elected the organization’s Treasurer and remains the primary contact for CRDF’s partners in Haiti as founder.
 He is a part of the grants and executive committees.

 Secretary – Leslie Dempsey

 Leslie Dempsey obtained an Associate Degree in Administrative Assistant while on the Dean’s List and earned a Bachelor’s Degree from Lakeland College in Specialized Business and graduated manga cum laude in 2011.
 She also earned an Associate Degree in Human Resources from Fox Valley Technical College in 2016 while on the Dean’s List.
 Leslie worked in Kimberly-Clark Corporation’s Legal Department, performed an internship through Fox Valley Technical College’s Administration Department, and took part in Fox Valley Technical College’s BIZsquad Internship program which volunteering to work on projects for local organizations and businesses.

-Leslie is currently on the CRDF governance and executive committees.
+She serves on the governance and executive committees.
 Contact her at email@example.com.